hypergol/hypergol/docs/source/tutorial.rst

         value2=canPickle
     )

 This will result in delaying the creation of ``CannotPickle`` object until the task object is recreated inside the thread.
-This happens exactly between the ``loadedInputs`` loading and the ``init()`` function, can be used in the latter.
+This happens exactly between the ``loadedInputs`` loading and the ``init()`` function, so it can be used in the latter.
+The ``Delayed`` mechanism is recursive so any also non-pickleable classes can be pass on.

 Creating a Tensorflow model
 ---------------------------